Names

 FAQ

-Can I use these generated names in a published novel or commercial game?
+Can I use these names in a published game, novel, or supplement?

 Yes.
-All names produced by this generator are free to use in both personal and commercial creative projects, including published novels, tabletop RPG supplements, video games, and card games.
+Generated names are free to use in commercial and non-commercial projects alike — published novels, tabletop RPG supplements, video games, and card games.
 No attribution is required.
-The names are generated, not copied from existing copyrighted works.
+Individual names are not copyrightable, and these outputs are not copied from any existing protected work.

-What's the difference between Celestial and Fae names in this generator?
+What is the difference between Celestial and Fae names?